Should Video Games Be Considered a Sport? Yes! Here's Why...

 2. Athletic ability

 What makes athletes like Deion Sanders and Bo Jackson so special?
-Both played professional football and baseball, and were quite good at both.
+Both played professional football AND baseball, and were quite good at both.
+Most athletes don't play two professional sports.

 My point is, there are great athletes all around us.
 But, a large percentage of those athletes are only good at the sport in which they’ve found professional success.
 Put a professional basketball player on a baseball diamond and hilarity will probably ensue.